 Pay Attention To Your Breathing

-We are all constantly breathing, but when was the last time you paid attention to your breath?
-One way to practice mindfulness is to focus on your breath when your mind starts to wander.
-To start, simply take a moment to focus on your breath.
-Notice the air as it flows in and out of your nose and mouth.
+Although humans are constantly breathing, many people don't take time to stop and focus on their breath.
+One way to practice mindfulness is to focus on your breath when your mind wanders.
+To start, take a moment to consider how it feels to take in air and expel it from your lungs.
+Notice the air flowing in and out of your nose and mouth.
 Feel your stomach expand and then fall as you breathe.

-It has become common practice for many to put on headphones and listen to music or the latest podcast while we are walking or commuting.
-To live more mindfully, try leaving the headphones at home while you’re out, at least once a day.
-Putting on headphones can cut you off from your senses and the outside world and prevent you from experiencing what is happening around you.
-Walking around without headphones makes your mind free to tune in to your surroundings and the present moment.
-Listen to the sounds of the city, nature, or a companion.
+You might feel tempted to wear headphones and listen to music or the latest podcast while walking or commuting.
+To live more mindfully, try leaving the headphones at home at least once a day while you're out.
+Using headphones can cut you off from your senses and the outside world and prevent you from experiencing what is happening around you.
+Walking around without headphones may free your mind to tune in to your surroundings and the present moment.

 Find Your Flow